P vs NP and its application to zero knowledge proofs

 Any problem whose proposed solution (witness) can be quickly verified as correct is an NP problem.
 If the problem also has an algorithm for finding the solution in polynomial time, then it is a P problem.
 All P problems are NP problems, but it is extremely unlikely that all NP problems are also P problems.

-• Finding an assignment to Boolean formula that results in true — verifying the proposed assignment causes the formula to result in true
+• Finding an assignment to a Boolean formula that results in true — verifying the proposed assignment causes the formula to result in true.

 Note: NP stands for non-deterministic polynomial.
 We won’t get into the jargon about where that name came from; we’re just giving the name so the reader doesn’t mistakenly think it stands for “not polynomial time.”